Doug DeCinces: Japan

 In 1988 DeCinces played for the Yakult Swallows in Japan's Nippon Pro Baseball's Central League.
+He hit a home run in his first at-bat for the Swallows when they played the Yomiuri Giants in the very first game of the Tokyo Dome.
 His experiences in Japan led to him being hired as a consultant for the 1992 film Mr. Baseball, about a veteran American ballplayer who is traded to a Japanese baseball club and is forced to contend with overwhelming expectations and cultural differences during the team's run at the pennant.

 Career summary and statistics

 DeCinces played for 15 seasons (1973–1987) in the major leagues for three different teams, including nine years with the Orioles and six years with the Angels.
 He twice finished in the top 25 voting for the American League Most Valuable Player, finishing third in 1982 and 11th in 1986 while playing for the California Angels.
 In 1982 he won the Silver Slugger Award, and in 23 postseason games, including three ALCS series and one World Series, he batted .270 (24-for-89) with 13 runs, 2 home runs and 9 RBI.
 DeCinces was inducted into the Baltimore Orioles Hall of Fame on August 26, 2006.